| || |

 The Power Partners device is a 9 1/2” x 7” wireless box mounted near your outdoor central air conditioning unit.
 The device operates with central air conditioning systems and is not designed for room A/C units or small space units.

-The City Attorney’s Office handles all administrative citations issued for infractions of the municipal code.
-Citations issued for misdemeanors of the municipal code are sent to the courts (Placer County).
+The City Attorney’s Office handles all administrative citations issued for infractions of the Roseville Municipal Code.
+Citations issued for misdemeanor violations of the Roseville Municipal Code are sent to the courts (Placer County).

 See our residential rebates page.